LiangZhao13/Data/README.md

 # Data for: A Multi-objective Optimization Based Path Planning Approach for Unmanned Surface Vehicles
 This is the original data for the author's ariticle: *A Multi-objective Optimization Based Path Planning Approach for Unmanned Surface Vehicles*.
-Submitted to *Ships and Offshore Structures*.

 ### Requirements:
 MATLAB 2021a is preferred.\